=

 What happened:

-Two camp leaders had to organize an international evening for the participants.
-However, they had different approaches to the task at hand.
-One leader was ambitious and creative, with many ideas for the event, while the other was more pragmatic and preferred to focus on basic activities.
-As a result, they struggled to collaborate and make decisions about what would be included in the evening's activities.
+Two camp leaders have to organize an international evening for the group.
+However, they have different approaches to the tasks at hand.
+One leader is ambitious and creative, with many ideas for the event, while the other is more pragmatic and prefers to focus on basic activities.
+As a result, they struggle to collaborate and make decisions about what would be included in the evening's activities.

 Proposed solutions: